 Writing free verse poetry at 15 began the footwork of his projections and aspirations to create sound.
 Having an interest in lyrical poetry, his desire progressed to songwriting and learning guitar.
 At 18, Lorin formed his transitory first band, The Screaming Poets.
-Shortly after, while attending Columbia College Chicago for creative writing, organized another project called Satori.
-This group featured an accoutrement of musicians and styles over the course of its existence.
-From indie-folk to punkish hard-rock to downtempo electronica, it was its own versatile caravan.
+Shortly after, he organized another project called Satori while attending Columbia College Chicago for creative writing.
+This group featured an accouterment of musicians and styles throughout its existence.
+From indie-folk to punkish hard rock to downtempo electronica, it was its own versatile caravan.

-Under Loryn, in 2011, I began releasing monthly newsletters to my fans and subscribers.
-In addition to artist updates, my passion for writing naturally crept in and became part of the newsletters.
-I have recently compiled these newsletters, as well as other works, into an anthology of poetry, prose, and flash fiction called Re-edit (available now on Amazon: www.amazon.com/author/lorindrexler).
+Under Loryn, in 2011, he began releasing monthly newsletters to his fans and subscribers.
+In addition to artist updates, his passion for writing became part of the newsletters.
+In 2015, he compiled the newsletters into a novel anthology of poetry, prose, and flash fiction called Re-edit (available now on Amazon: www.amazon.com/author/lorindrexler).
 Shortly after, he began receiving publication for his work and was inducted into Poets & Writers, the nation’s largest nonprofit organization serving creative writers: www.pw.org/content/lorin_drexler.

 Continuing his creative journey while freelancing as a music teacher and music producer on the Big Island of Hawaii in 2017, Lorin began developing a blog website (thanks to a few conversations with a friend/drummer/business coach in a band he was producing).
 He decided to name his blog Gen Society (https://gensociety.com/) based on a series of synchronous experiences affiliated with a novel he has in the works called Genesis.
 After many trials trying to figure out what to do with Gen Society, resorting to his first love, Lorin finally settled on it being an art space blog for visual art & poetry collaborations.